https://hgic.clemson.edu/

 Winter Irrigation

 It is not necessary to irrigate weekly during the winter.
-However, if there has been an extended dry period (say 3 weeks or more), adding 1 inch of water to the landscape during a warm winter day may help prevent cold injury to the lawn.
+However, if there has been an extended dry period (say three weeks or more), adding 1 inch of water to the landscape during a warm winter day may help prevent cold injury to the lawn.

 Winter Irrigation & Grass Type